filecoin-project/filecoin-docs/content/en/storage-provider/architecture/Lotus-components/index.md

 - Publish storage deals wallet
 - Terminate wallet

-The PoSt wallet is by far the most important wallet to split off from the main worker wallet for reasons explained in the next section.

 ## Lotus miner

 The Lotus miner is the process that coordinates most of the storage provider activities.
-It has 3 main responsibilities:
+It has three main responsibilities:

 - Storing sectors and data
 - Scheduling jobs